-- Assignments (as specified in each course syllabus) - Assessments (written, physical examination and clinical procedure skills and simulated patient encounter assessments as specified in each course syllabus) - Didactic Phase Cumulative Assessment (all components) - Documentation of types of patient encounters (SCPEs) - Documentation of physical examination skills and clinical procedures (SCPEs)

-- Clinical Preceptor Evaluation of Student Performance (SCPEs) - Clinical Phase Cumulative Assessment (all components) - Summative Evaluation (all components) - Identification of knowledge and/or skill deficit by Program Faculty and/or Clinical Preceptor that is considered to adversely impact patient safety regardless of the grade earned
+- Assignments (as specified in each course syllabus) - Assessments (written, physical examination, clinical procedural skills, and simulated patient encounter assessments as specified in each course syllabus) - Didactic Phase Cumulative Assessment (all components) - Documentation of patient encounters (SCPEs) - Documentation of physical examination skills and clinical procedures performed (SCPEs) - Clinical Preceptor Evaluation of Student Performance (SCPEs) - Clinical Phase Cumulative Assessment (all components) - Summative Evaluation (all components) - Identification of knowledge and/or skill deficit by Program faculty and/or Clinical Preceptor that is considered to adversely impact patient safety regardless of the grade earned

-Some assignments and assessments are for the purpose of student self-assessment and/or for faculty to gauge student development of Program Learning Outcomes and Graduate Competencies.
-Although students are provided with feedback on these assignments and assessments, formal remediation is not required for poor performance (grade of \leq 75% or F).
-Assignments and assessments for which formal remediation is required if the student earns a grade of \leq 75% or F are specified in each course syllabus.
-In addition, students are required to complete formal remediation for any failed component of the Didactic Phase Cumulative Assessment, Clinical Phase Cumulative Assessment, and Summative Evaluation.
+Some assignments and assessments are for the purpose of student self-assessment and/or for Program faculty to gauge student development of Program Learning Outcomes and Graduate Competencies.
+Although students are provided with feedback on these assignments and assessments, remediation is not required for an earned grade of < 75% or F. Assignments and assessments for which remediation is required are specified in each course syllabus.
+In addition, students are required to complete remediation for any failed component of the Didactic Phase Cumulative Assessment, Clinical Phase Cumulative Assessment, and Summative Evaluation.